tiddly-gittly/TidGi-Desktop/README.md

 TiddlyGit is a cross-platform desktop app that make [nodejs-TiddlyWiki](https://github.com/Jermolene/TiddlyWiki5#installing-tiddlywiki-on-nodejs) easy to access.

+The desktop app shell is based on [https://github.com/atomery/singlebox](atomery/singlebox) and [atomery/webcatalog](https://github.com/atomery/webcatalog), they provide lots of utils around website-generated-app, much powerful than generating app from website simply using Chrome.

 ### Why Github?

 Because Github is one of the best free civil [BaaS](https://www.alibabacloud.com/blog/backend-as-a-service-baas-for-efficient-software-development_519851):